To simplify a rational expression:

 Solution

-Again, the first thing that we’ll do here is factor the numerator and denominator.
+Again, the first thing that we will do here is factor the numerator and denominator.

 1: Factor numerator: